Consumer/Food/News/

 Getir declined to comment.

 Freya Pratty is a senior reporter at Sifted.
-She tweets from @FPratty and writes our climate tech newsletter you can sign up here
+She covers climate tech, writes our weekly climate tech newsletter and works on investigations.
+Follow her on Twitter and LinkedIn